 Automotive advertisers will spend nearly $20 billion on digital advertising this year with one goal: trying to reach in-market car shoppers.
-But despite all of the promises of big data and precision targeting, reaching in-market audiences has become increasingly complex and most importantly: wasteful.
+But despite all of the promises of big data sources and precision targeting, reaching in-market audiences has become increasingly difficult for most advertising providers and most importantly: wasteful.

-We’re here to help by uncovering the pitfalls of paying for “in-market audiences” in a deeply fragmented and confusing landscape, as well as breaking down how to find and leverage pure data to transform your ROI.
+With new privacy policies changing the digital targeting landscape and inventory shortages making the need for efficient ad spend more important than ever, we’re here to help by uncovering the pitfalls of paying for “in-market audiences” and break down how to find and leverage first-party data to transform your ROI.

 The term “in-market” is pervasive in automotive marketing.
 Nearly every vendor and advertising outlet claim to help you reach an in-market audience, but not all in-market audiences are equal.
 You have to do your homework to understand what you’re really buying, especially when working with third-party data providers.

-Car shoppers are a highly coveted audience.
-Given the segment’s value to advertisers, it’s not surprising to find many publishers and ad networks overstate the market size.
+Car shoppers are a highly coveted (and valuable) audience, so it’s no surprise many publishers and ad networks overstate the market size.
 Considering the majority of consumers only buy a car once every seven years, you should be skeptical of claims that outsize a reasonable addressable market.
 Take for example these new-car shopper audience claims from major providers:

 |New-Car Audience Segment Claims|